Home / Career Guides / Loss Control Specialist

 What skills are required to become a loss control specialist?

 A loss control specialist should have sound technical knowledge to understand and assess safety protocols and procedures.
 Excellent communication skills are also important to effectively convey loss prevention strategies to clients or employees.
 Analytical skills to evaluate risks and problem-solving capabilities to devise mitigation plans are also necessary.
-Additionally, since much of their work entails inspection and assessment, attention to detail is a key competency in this role.
+Additionally, since much of their work entails inspection and assessment, attention to detail is a must.

 What kind of training are loss control specialists expected to undergo?